Lin-Group-at-UMass/Seq2Seq-IR/README.md

 ## Data
 The data is available on Figshare at: [10.6084/m9.figshare.28754678](https://doi.org/10.6084/m9.figshare.28754678)

-or can be downloaded the [data](https://drive.google.com/drive/folders/1cnhPv3j5suJ9ZkO9w6gxyMYXCxSbyR1k) from Google Drive

-and save data to this dir
+or can be downloaded the [data](https://drive.google.com/drive/folders/1cnhPv3j5suJ9ZkO9w6gxyMYXCxSbyR1k) from Google Drive, and save data to this dir
 ```bash
 cd Seq2Seq-IR/Spectrum2Structure/data
 # download or copy data to this default directory